The Social Security Wage Base Is Your Cue to Stop Withholding This Tax

 What do Social Security wages fund?

-Social Security tax funds a number of things, including benefits for:
+Social Security tax funds several things, including benefits for:

 • Retired workers